mpaperno/TJoy/README.md

 ## Update Notifications

 The latest version of this software is always published on the GitHub [Releases](https://github.com/mpaperno/TJoy/releases) page.

 You have several options for getting **automatically notified** about new releases:
 * **If you have a GitHub account**, just open the _Watch_ menu of this repo in the top right of this page, then go to  _Custom_ and select the
 _Releases_ option, then hit _Apply_ button.
+* If you use **Discord**, subscribe to notifications on my server channel [#tjoy-plugin](https://discord.gg/nJ7w9g2Wrr).
-* **If you already use an RSS/Atom feed reader**, just subscribe to: https://github.com/mpaperno/TJoy/releases.atom
+* **If you already use an RSS/Atom feed reader**, just subscribe to the [feed URL](https://github.com/mpaperno/TJoy/releases.atom).
-* **Use a RSS/Atom feed notification service**, either one specific for GitHub or a generic one, such as (a list of services I found, I haven't necessarily tried nor do I endorse any of these):
+* **Use an RSS/Atom feed notification service**, either one specific for GitHub or a generic one, such as (a list of services I found, I haven't necessarily tried nor do I endorse any of these):
-  * https://blogtrottr.com/  (generic RSS feed notifications, no account required, see above for feed URL to use)
+  * https://blogtrottr.com/  (generic RSS feed notifications, no account required, use the [feed URL](https://github.com/mpaperno/MSFSTouchPortalPlugin/releases.atom))
   * https://coderelease.io/  (no account required)
   * https://newreleases.io/
   * https://gitpunch.com/

-I will also post update notices in the Touch Portal Discord server room [#tjoy-virtual-joystick](https://discord.com/channels/548426182698467339/949596705018511430)

 ## Usage